mupfdev/TauCeti/README.md

 ## About

-Tau Ceti is a cross-platform 2D sci-fi themed tech demo written in C99 to demonstrate the capabilities of [eszFW](https://github.com/mupfelofen-de/eszFW): a cross-platform game engine written.
+Tau Ceti is a cross-platform 2D sci-fi themed tech demo written in C to demonstrate the capabilities of [eszFW](https://github.com/mupfelofen-de/eszFW): a cross-platform game engine written.